 After going through the process, you want to move to the next step of getting jobs.
 Let’s look into some steps you can take.

 Applying for an entry-level job or apprenticeship in landscaping can be a viable option, even if you have limited work experience.
-After you acquire a formal education in landscaping, you can secure an entry-level position as a landscaper.
+After acquiring a formal landscaping education, you can secure an entry-level position as a landscaper.

-However, if you want to further your knowledge and skills or lack a formal certificate or degree in this field, opting for an apprenticeship could be a good choice.
+Β However, an apprenticeship could be a good choice if you want to further your knowledge and skills or lack a formal certificate or degree in this field.

 An apprenticeship in landscaping involves a combination of classroom studies and practical training under the guidance of a certified landscaper, a journeyperson.
 As an apprentice, you will be paid hourly while gaining valuable on-the-job experience.
 The pay typically starts at around 60% of a journeyperson’s hourly rate and increases as you progress through the apprenticeship program.